Thecla: Patronage

-Thecla is sometimes counted as the patron saint of Tarragona in Catalonia (Spain), where the cathedral has a chapel dedicated to her.
+Thecla is counted as the patron saint of Tarragona and Sitges in Catalonia (Spain), where the cathedral has a chapel dedicated to her.
 Her feast day remains the town's major local holiday.
+In Galicia Spain the hill of Santa Tecla that overlooks A Guarda is named after her.
 In Spanish-speaking countries, she is also facetiously counted as the patron saint of computers and Internet, from the homophony with the Spanish and Catalan word tecla ("key").
 The earliest cathedral in Milan was also dedicated to her; its baptistry and remnants of its structure are still accessible below the present structure.
 The duomo of the town of Este, Veneto, is dedicated to Santa Tecla.
 Lebanon has 42 churches dedicated to St. Takla or Taqla.
 One of the oldest is the St. Taqla Church in Masqa, Matn District, built in 1695.
 The church boasts an 1870 painting of Thecla by the Italian artist Vincento Lampodico.

 In Syria, there is a Greek Orthodox church of St. Thecla in Darayya.
 In 1849, some people found a cave in Latakia which later became St. Taqla's Shrine.

+In Wales in the UK, there is a church dedicated to Saint Tecla in the village of Llandegla, with an icon of the saint near the altar.

 In the United States there are three Roman Catholic parishes named for Saint Thecla: in Clinton, Michigan; in Pembroke, Massachusetts; and in Chicago, Illinois.

 Several cities and towns are named for her: